Xcel2k/CupidOverflow/README.md

 <br>
 git clone https://github.com/Xcel2k/CupidOverflow.git
 <br>
-If you find any bugs/improvements, do let me know ❤️ Check out more of my projects over at https://www.github.com/Xcel2k
+If you find any bugs/improvements, do let me know ❤️<br>
+Check out more of my projects over at my github profile.
 <br>
 Alternatively, you can find me over at:
 <br>